bxz5089/Email-Regex-Tutorial/gist-template.md

     - `$` matches at the end of the target string, showing the end of the line of data.

 ### Quantifiers
-- The email regex contains `+` which is one of the quantifiers that regular expressions use to generate matching possibilities and specifications.
+- The email regex contains `+` and `{}` which are quantifiers that regular expressions use to generate matching possibilities and specifications.

-    - `+` indicates one or more occurrences of the preceding element.
+    - `+` matches the pattern one or more times.
 For example, ab+c matches "abc", "abbc", "abbbc", and so on, but not "ac".

+    - `{2,6}` matches the pattern from a minimum of 2 times to a maximum of 6 times.

+- Other quantifiers includes `*` whichi matches the pattern zero or more times and `?` that matches the pattern zero or one time.

 ### Grouping Constructs

+- In the email regex example, there are three groups sections enclosed in round brackets; `([a-z0-9_\.-]+)`, `([\da-z\.-]+)`, and `([a-z\.]{2,6})`.
+Grouping the regex makes it easier to read and understand.
+Its main use is to unify strings so that it is matched in a complete block.

 ### Bracket Expressions

+- Bracket Expressions are characters enclosed by a bracket `[]`.
+The brackets indicate a set of characters to match.
+Any individual character between the brackets will match, and a hyphen can be used to define a set.

+    - For example, `[a-z0-9_\.-]` include two sets of characters to match (case sensitive), letters a to z, and number 0 to 9.
+So the front portion of the email can match any lowercase letter or digit, plus characters `_`, `.`, and `-`.

+    - [\da-z\.-] matches any digit characters, indecated by `\d`, lowercase letter a to z, `.`, and `-`.

+    - [a-z\.] matches a to z lowercase letter and `.`.

 ### Character Classes

+- `\d` corresponds to a digit: a character from 0 to 9.

+    - `\d` used in the email regex mean its looking for a matches to any digit characters

+- `\s` corresponds to a space symbol or character: includes spaces.

+- `\w` corresponds to a word character: either a letter of the Latin alphabet or a digit or an underscore.

 ### The OR Operator

+- `|` is the OR operator, it matches characters or expression of either the left or right of the OR operator.

 ### Flags